If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 Wine, Spirits, & Beer Tour

-In recent years, handcrafted beer has soared in popularity and artisanal distilleries have appeared, producing one of a kind local spirits (like yerba mate infused gin).
+In recent years, both handcrafted beer and artisanal distilleries have started to grow in popularity, producing one of a kind local spirits like gin infused with yerba mate.

 This guided tour will give you a taste of all three: a vineyard, a distillery, and a brewery.